- Accounting Basics

 The thread which brings these stakeholders on a common platform is – Financial Reports.

-Objectives of Financial Reporting in Accounting
+Objectives of Financial Reporting

 - To provide financial information about the company to investors, creditors, bankers, public, regulatory agencies, and government